 A particular feature of galleons was the impressive number of heavy cannons they could carry.
 An even bigger version of this class was the Spanish galleon, which compromised speed for greater cargo capacity.
-The Spanish galleons were used to transport treasure from the New World and Asia to Europe and so they became an irresistible target for pirates and privateers.
+The Spanish galleons were used to transport goods from the New World and Asia in the Spanish treasure fleets which sailed to Europe and so they became an irresistible target for pirates and privateers.

 Evolution of Mediterranean Ship Design

 The galleon was created to meet the new challenges of naval warfare where the strategy of boarding an enemy vessel was replaced by blasting it out of the water using heavy cannons.
 The galleon, therefore, combined the best design features of three types of ship:

 The galley was an evolution of the trireme of ancient Phoenicia and Greece.
 It was a long, shallow-draught ship, which had a large single sail on a mast positioned two-thirds back from the bow.
 It was propelled in combat conditions by oarsmen, typically three men to an oar with around 20 oars on each side.
 The galley had a length-to-beam ratio of 8:1 or more.
 It was not a vessel that could sail the open sea.
 The name ‘galleon’ is derived from ‘galley’ as this term had been associated with warships of any kind ever since antiquity.

 By the 15th century, many European states were keen to expand their horizons and discover new territories for resources and potential colonization.
 European sailing vessels depended on either teams of rowers or fixed sails or both for their propulsion; the square-rigged barca being the most common.
 A serious limitation of these vessels was that the sails and rigging required wind from astern.
 A major improvement in design was required if the High Seas were to become open to exploration where a sailing vessel would need to sail in situations where the wind might be coming from any direction.